CIS1221-2023-2024/A4-TSP/Report.md

 - ***Java***
-Currently, it can not be tested since the Branch and Bound algorithm and the Nearest Neighbor algorithm still make use of the matrix and no information on how to retrieve the matrix is given.
+Currently, it can not be tested since the Branch and Bound algorithm make use of the matrix and no information on how to retrieve the matrix is given.
 ## To-do List
 Here is a list to summarise the tasks to do, some of this tasks were tackled by me in my branch.
-Which I will merge to the main once you tell you agree with my changes.
+Which I will merge to the main once you tell me you agree with my changes.
 - [ ] Add execution and use instructions on the README
 - [ ] Add more detailed comments
 - [ ] Fixes on code quality